foundersandcoders/our-site-v3/src/forms/apply.md

     label: If you answered "no" to the previous question, please briefly describe your other commitments
     required: false
   - id: post-course
-    label: Do you plan to seek employment through Founders and Coders after the course ends?
+    label: Do you plan to seek employment through Founders and Coders during or after the course?
     type: select
     options:
       - Yes